VityaSchel/bunsogs/README.md

 ### Profanity & topic moderation filter

 Profanity filter plugin analyzes incoming messages for bad words and potentially inappropriate content.
-It has two modes:
+It has two modes which can work simultaniously:
 - simple — checks for common words and abbrevations, this will filter out messages with specific words
-- AI mode — makes request to GPT moderation endpoint, this won't filter out messages based on profanity, but instead focuses on restricting certain topics (configurable)
+- GPT mode — makes request to GPT moderation endpoint, this won't filter out messages based on profanity, but instead focuses on restricting certain topics (configurable)

 [Read more](https://github.com/VityaSchel/bunsogs-profanity-filter)